Post-Acute Withdrawal Syndrome (PAWS)

 However, signs of post-acute withdrawal can vary between substances and between people, with differences in onset, intensity, and duration.3

-Heroin and prescription pain medications are widely abused substances that are known to trigger post-acute withdrawal symptoms.3,7 Reports estimate that as many as 90% of recovering users will encounter some level of opiate post-acute withdrawal.4
+Heroin and prescription pain medications are widely abused substances that are known to trigger post-acute withdrawal symptoms.3,7 Reports estimate that as many as 90% of recovering users will encounter some level of opioid post-acute withdrawal.4

 - Increased anxiety.